 13.2 For academic appeals and academic offences: In the event that an appeal extends over more than one academic year, the relevant University regulations and/or procedures shall be those in place at the time when the relevant assessment was taken by the student.

-13.3 In complex cases, where more than one procedure may apply, the Director of Academic and Student Affairs (or nominee) and a senior colleague shall decide which University Regulations shall be followed.
+13.3 In complex cases, where more than one procedure may apply, the Director of Education and Student Services (or nominee) and a senior colleague shall decide which University Regulations shall be followed.